 From a thriving country home to Glen Ellen’s most serene escape

-While the Gaiges had a long career in Glen Ellen, It is unclear exactly when the house first became an inn, although the home has often been associated with lodging for Wine Country travelers.
-What is known is that In 2006, the Gaige House underwent a restoration, along with several additions, including the construction of separate Zen suites on the north side of the grounds.
+While the Gaiges had a long career in Glen Ellen, it is unclear exactly when the house first became an inn, although the home had often been associated with lodging for Wine Country travelers.
+What is known, is that in 2006, the Gaige House + Ryokan underwent a restoration, along with several additions, including the construction of separate Zen suites on the north side of the grounds.

 Décor throughout the inn had long featured Asian modernist style, with accents such as garden pagodas and Buddha art in many guestrooms.
-However, it wasn’t until September 2017 that the inn’s name was changed to Gaige House + Ryokan, reflecting the new options offering guests an experience inspired by traditional Japanese inns (ryokans).
+However, it wasn’t until September 2017 that the inn’s name was changed to Gaige House + Ryokan, reflecting the new options offered to guests, including an experience inspired by traditional Japanese inns (ryokans).